htw-imi-showtime/showtime-website/content/ws21/bachelor/B5-penny-pincher/tech-stack.md

 {{<section title="Tech Stack Com">}}

 #### Discord
-Discord: Discord was our main way of communicating with each other, asking questions and it served as our remote working space.
+Discord was our main way of communicating with each other, asking questions and it served as our remote working space.
 We used voice channels to split into teams and work on different tasks and text channels to inform each other of new pull requests and general info around the project.

 #### Miro
 We used Miro as a means of sharing our ideas, prototypes, discussing new tasks and updating our progress on the app, basically a place for us to brainstorm during our meetings.
-{{<image src="TechStackComTranparent.png" alt="tech stack part 1" caption="communication tech stack">}}

 {{</section>}}